 Sant Jnaneshwar Punyatithi is the death anniversary of Sant Dnyaneshwar, or Jnaneshwar, who revolutionized the bhakti cult in

 Maharashtra.
-Sant Jnaneshwar Punyatithi 2011 date is November 21.
+Sant Jnaneshwar Punyatithi 2017 date is November 16.
 At the age of sixteen Sant Jnaneshwar wrote Jnaneswari – the first and the most popular Marathi commentary on the Bhagavad Gita.
+The day is of great significance at Alandi in Maharashtra, which is his resting place.
+Alandi Yatra is held during the period.

 Sant Jnaneshwar Punayatithi is observed on the 13th day during the Krishna Paksha (waning phase of moon) of Karthik month as per the traditional calendar followed in